osmandapp/web/main/docs/user/widgets/info-widgets.md

 ![Glide ratio widget](@site/static/img/widgets/glide_ratio_widget.png)

 The Glide Ratio widget is an innovative tool designed to meet the needs of pilots.
 The widget provides valuable glide ratio information to help make informed decisions when planning air routes.
+The *Glide Ratio* widget in OsmAnd helps you assess the efficiency of your descent or ascent when navigating to a specific location.
+It calculates the glide ratio as the ratio of the distance to the difference in altitude between your current position and your intended destination.

 You can read more about this [here](https://en.wikipedia.org/wiki/Lift-to-drag_ratio#Glide_ratio).

 - **Glide ratio to the target**.
 This widget provides information about the required glide ratio to reach the target point.
 The widget calculates this coefficient as the ratio of the distance to the target to the change in altitude.
 For example, if the glide ratio is 7 : 1 (7 to 1), it means that for each unit of descent, you advance 7 units of distance.
 This widget is particularly useful for pilots who can optimize their route for the conditions on the way to the target.